bludit/bludit/README.md

 # [Bludit](https://www.bludit.com/)

-Simple, Fast and Flexible CMS.
+Bludit the Simple, Fast, and Flexible CMS.

-Bludit is a web application to build your own website or blog in seconds, it's completely free and open source.
-Bludit uses files in JSON format to store the content, you don't need to install or configure a database.
-You only need a web server with PHP support.
+With Bludit, you can build your own website or blog in just seconds.
+It’s completely free, open-source, and easy to use.
+Bludit stores content in JSON format, eliminating the need for database installation or configuration.
+All you need is a web server with PHP support.

-Bludit is a Flat-File CMS.
+As a Flat-File CMS, Bludit offers unparalleled flexibility and speed.
+Plus, with support for both Markdown and HTML code, creating and managing content has never been easier.

-Bludit supports Markdown and HTML code for the content.
+## Resources

 - [Plugins](https://plugins.bludit.com)
 - [Themes](https://themes.bludit.com)